msamedina/bionetverification/README.md

 ## 2. Setup
 ### Prerequisites
-We assume Java is installed (version 8 or higher) Before running the scripts, run the following to make sure prerequisites are installed.
+We assume Java is installed (version 8 or higher).

+Before running the scripts, run the following to make sure prerequisites are installed.

 #### Automated installation